Skip to main content

 Colonial Williamsburg

-Virginia’s Colonial Williamsburg is among the largest living history museums in the US.
-Here, visitors can experience what daily life looked like during the American Revolution.
-Historical re-enactors contribute to the immersive experience by working in preserved historic buildings and a variety of craft shops, from blacksmiths to wigmakers.
+Virginia’s Colonial Williamsburg is among the largest living history museums in the United States, showing what daily life looked like during the colonial era and American Revolution.
+Costumed historical reenactors contribute to the immersive experience by working in preserved buildings and across a variety of crafts, from blacksmithing to wigmaking.
+There are also two art museums on-site, dedicated to folk art and decorative objects.

 Guided and self-guided Colonial Williamsburg tours included with admission take guests through 18th-century homes and gardens on foot.
 Visitors can buy single-day tickets, multi-day passes, or a 7-day package that grants access to nearby historic sites such as Historic Jamestowne, Jamestown Settlement, Yorktown Victory Center, and Yorktown Battlefield.